Intervue/Data-structures-algorithms-for-interviews/README.md

 which has to be returned
 - Sometimes if the algo seems to be complicated move to a generalized format where the result is assumed to be N and you are solving it for some x by going from solution to problem, and then try to figure out the algo. (refer question 28.c for more clarification)

+### For Linked Lists: (methods that can be applied)
+- Use multiple variables to not loose track of the linked list and keep moving them ahead in a manner such that various operations can be done on a linked list
+- If you dont want a function to return a value of something, just send that value to the address of the variable by passing the address of variable as argument and accessing it has **
+- maintain hash table of addresses of the different nodes (first node has this address and so on) to access the value later without traversing
+- maintain multiple pointers.
+The pointers can be moved at different speeds as per requirements.
+- sometimes linked list while designed can have flags to make an algo possible
+- If linked list has a loop, and two pointers are taken one moving at double the speed of other, they will meet at some point inside the loop.
+The distance from the start of the list to the first node where the loop starts is equal to the distance from where they meet to the first node.
+- Linked list is generally is used to store large numbers which cannot be stored in an int or is used to store polynomials.
+If numbers are stored in linked list, you will have to apply your own operations (add, subt and so on for that)
+- Use general Data structures like stacks and queues or arrays to sometimes solve the algo.
+- Try connecting the end of the linked list to the front or make a loop to solve an algo.
+- To make games like snakes & ladders, we can use a linked list with a random pointer, next pointer and data.
+Whenever there is a ladder or snake, the random pointer will point there else it will be NULL.
+- Consider making additional connections (links to the new list or old list) for traversing or reference point of view when there are multiple things involved (random node eg:).
+New node sometimes can be added in the middle of the two nodes to maintain a connection and so on.

+### For Hashing: (methods that can be applied)
+-  When solving questions divide value with the size of the hashTable.
+Keep the size of the hash table one greater than size of elements to be stored.
+- Solve using chaining or linear probing
+- Heap, BBST-AVL are some popular data structures that can be also used for questions involving hash table.
+- Binary search is very widely used.
+Can only be applied if the length of array is known and if array is sorted.

 # General hash functions
 - take mod with number of elements present